 Liquid trade waste discharges to the sewerage system include liquid wastes from:

-• business/commercial premises (eg. florist, hairdresser, café, motel, restaurant, butcher, service station, supermarket, dentist, vehicle washing, laundromat)
+- business/commercial premises (eg. café, motel, hotel, supermarket, restaurant, butcher, service station, supermarket, dentist, vehicle washing, laundromat)

-• community/public premises (including craft club, school, college, university, hospital and nursing home)
+- community/public premises (including clubs, school, college, university, hospital and nursing home)